Aaberte/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach allows you to change the original array, .map returns an array of the same size.

 2. What is the difference between a function and a method?

+A function is an object, a method is a function inside of an object.

 3. What is closure?

+Closure give you access to an outer functions scope from an inner fucntion.

 4. Describe the four rules of the 'this' keyword.

+  When "this" is in the global scope it refers to the window object When a function is called with dot notations, the object to the left of the dot is "this". when used in a constructor function "this"refers to that object when using .call or .apply "this" is the first arguement passed.

 5. Why do we need super() in an extended class?

+    In order to call the methods of the parent class.

 ## Project Set up